-Benign Vaginal Cysts and Lesions, or neoplasms, of the vagina are fairly rare.
+Benign Vaginal Cysts and Lesions, or neoplasms, of the vagina, are fairly rare.
 There are two main categories of vaginal neoplasms – cystic tumors and solid lesions, as well as a few related conditions that will be discussed here briefly.
 The type of lesion can usually be diagnosed with a pelvic exam and a biopsy.
+Benign cystic lesions of the vagina may present a wide spectrum, from small asymptomatic lesions to cysts large enough to cause urinary obstruction.

-Although most cases of vaginal lesions are benign, it’s important to follow up with your doctor about these conditions.
+Although most cases of vaginal lesions are benign, it’s important to follow up with your health care doctor about these conditions.
 Typically, your OB-GYN will want to take a biopsy or perform other tests to check for any precancerous cell changes.
 Mild cases may not require treatment, but lesions that are causing you problems or those that may become malignant require surgical or nonsurgical removal.
+Medical history, pelvic exam and radiological imaging, such as magnetic resonance imaging, are useful in diagnosis.

 Symptoms of Benign Vaginal Cysts and Lesions